Prabhnoor0/overengineer/README.md

-GameHub 🎮
+# GameHub 🎮

-A iOS gaming application built with SwiftUI, featuring three engaging games in one app.
+A multiplayer iOS gaming application built with SwiftUI, featuring three engaging games in one app.

-Overview
+## Overview

 GameHub is a comprehensive gaming platform that brings together three classic games with a modern twist.
-Built with SwiftUI  this app provides an intuitive and engaging gaming experience for players.
+Built with SwiftUI, this app provides an intuitive and engaging gaming experience for players.

-🎯 Features
+## 🎯 Features

-Games Included
+### Games Included

-Memory Game - Test your memory with card matching gameplay
+- **Memory Game** - Test your memory with card matching gameplay

-Simon Says - Follow and repeat the pattern sequences
+- **Simon Says** - Follow and repeat the pattern sequences

-Mines Game - Strategic gameplay with hidden mines
+- **Mines Game** - Strategic gameplay with hidden mines

-Core Features
+### Core Features

-👥 Two-Player Mode - Competitive gameplay between players
+- 👥 **Two-Player Mode** - Competitive gameplay between players

-🎚️ Multiple Difficulty Levels - Easy, Medium, and Hard modes
+- 🎚️ **Multiple Difficulty Levels** - Easy, Medium, and Hard modes

-📱 Modern UI - Clean SwiftUI interface with custom styling
+- 📱 **Modern UI** - Clean SwiftUI interface with custom styling

-🏆 Score Tracking - Keep track of player performance
+- 🏆 **Score Tracking** - Keep track of player performance

-🔄 Game State Management - Robust game logic and state handling